 A basic tenet in Solution-Focused Brief Therapy is that you have the resources, strengths and problem-solving skills to make improvements in your life.
 The counsellor’s job is to help you identify your resources and leverage them, so that change can happen efficiently and effectively.
-Solution-Focused Therapy tends to be shorter in duration, generally 1 to 6 sessions.
+Solution-Focused Therapy tends to be shorter in duration, generally up to six sessions or so.

 Narrative Therapy helps clients uncover their values and the skills they have that are associated with those values.
 Living these values helps you to overcome today’s problems and those in the future.
 Working together client and counsellor co-author new narratives about the client drawing on the history of those values.
 The client rewrites the story of their life.
 Narrative therapy is not necessarily a short approach, it can go over several sessions, but it is also effective in single session and brief engagements.

 Emotion-Focused Therapy systematically but flexibly helps clients become aware and make productive use of their emotions.
 Emotions can adapt and start to become troubling due to past traumas and also because we are often taught to suppress or ignore our emotions.
 Emotions are instructive, telling us what to do in various situations.